 - Atrocity Week by Andrew McCoy.
 The wife of a Japanese businessman kills herself in the jigai manner after being raped by a guerrilla raiding party.
 No one tries to stop her, figuring she'll just do it later when they're not around.

 - A Culture Clash example occurs in Temeraire.
 Lawrence is facing execution in Japan for trespassing; however, his host offers to let him commit Seppuku in order to preserve his honor (and the host's honor).
 Lawrence is aghast at the suggestion since as a devout Christian and an Officer and a Gentleman he regards suicide as a cowardly act and (more importantly) a mortal sin.

 - In Interesting Times, the Agatean Empire's equivalent to Cut-Me-Own-Throat Dibbler is named Disembowel-Myself-Honorably Dhibala in reference to this.
 Nobody actually performs seppuku in the book, though, the more common method of suicide being telling Cohen the Barbarian you would rather die than betray your Emperor.

-- The main villain of the James Bond novel The Man with the Red Tattoo has dedicated himself to follow the old Samurai ethics, and in the climax, he follows his failure of defeating Bond in a duel with a seppuku.
+- The main villain of the James Bond novel The Man with the Red Tattoo has dedicated himself to follow the old Samurai ethics, and in the climax, he follows his failure to defeat Bond in a duel with seppuku.